Randal Grichuk Player Props: Rockies vs. Braves

-The Colorado Rockies, including Randal Grichuk (.333 slugging percentage in past 10 games, including zero home run), battle starter Jared Shuster and the Atlanta Braves at Truist Park, Friday at 7:20 PM ET.
+The Colorado Rockies, including Randal Grichuk (.279 on-base percentage in past 10 games, 84 points below season-long percentage), battle starting pitcher Bryce Elder and the Atlanta Braves at Truist Park, Saturday at 4:10 PM ET.

 Randal Grichuk Game Info & Props vs. the Braves